The Division of Water Resource Management (DWRM) issues

 The "Procedural Guidelines for Preparation of Technical Data to be Included in Applications for Permits for Construction and Maintenance of Dams" publication, is available here.

-The "Guidelines and Forms for Inspection of Illinois Dams" publication is available here .
-The inspection form is available in spreadsheet form.
+The "Guidelines and Forms for Inspection of Illinois Dams" publication is available here ( PDF ).
+The inspection form is available in spreadsheet form and PDF .

 Part 3730 - Allocation of Water from Lake Michigan